fbpx

 black history oscar facts

-As we gear up for the 96th Academy Awards, it’s worth reflecting on the history of Black artists in the film industry and their relationship with this prestigious awards ceremony.
+As we gear up for the 98th Academy Awards, it’s worth reflecting on the history of Black artists in the film industry and their complicated relationship with Hollywood’s most prestigious awards ceremony.

 READ: 7 Takeaways From Gina Prince-Bythewood’s MUST-READ THR Feature About The Oscars Lack of Recognition of Black Talent

-Despite making significant strides over the years, the Oscars have long been criticized for their lack of diversity among winners and nominees, particularly when it comes to recognizing the contributions of Black creatives.
-As filmmaker Gina Prince Bythewood pointed out, “the Academy and the guilds should not be thought of as white institutions.
-They’re supposed to be made up of our peers.
-They’re not.
-They don’t represent the whole filmmaking community.
-But what awards give you is currency…”
+Despite making significant strides over the years, the Oscars have long faced criticism for a lack of diversity among nominees and winners, particularly when it comes to recognizing the contributions of Black creatives.
+As filmmaker Gina Prince-Bythewood noted, the Academy and guilds are meant to represent the filmmaking community at large, yet historically they have not always reflected the full scope of voices shaping the industry.

 BLACK HISTORY OSCAR FACTS